 Columbus Catholic started the game on the 8-0 run before Pitlik got the Jays on the board with 10:22 left in the first half.
 The Dons extended the lead to double digits a few minutes later before senior Eli Erickson drilled a corner 3-pointer to get within eight.
 Three Lakes continued to push as they got the deficit down to four, 16-12, after Lurvey hit a tough runner against the baseline with about seven minutes left in the half.
-"Easton really played a great game; he was face-guarded the entire game by several players and Easton handles pressure the so well, especially considering he's The Jays stayed with the Dons for most of the first half before the home team started to pull away late and led Three Lakes 38-26 at the half.
+"Easton really played a great game; he was face-guarded the entire game by several players Easton handles pressure so well, especially considering he's even in the rebounding a freshman," explained statistics as well, even Lurvey.
+"He worked his though Columbus Catholic tail off to even get the ball towered over us in height," in his hands as the defense continued to smother him.
+The Jays stayed with the Dons for most of the first half before the home team started to pull away late and led Three Lakes 38-26 at the half.
 Three Lakes was held to two points over the last two minutes Levi Lurvey opened the second half with a triple, and that sparked the Jays offense for the final 18 minutes.
 (Easton) hit Lurvev an in-rhythm 3-pointer to make it a 43-36 game with about 12 minutes to go.
 The Jays to that point held Columbus Catholic to just two points over four minutes.
 The Dons maintained a To JAYS Pg.
 10